AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Calls_Outside_Elaboration

 Flag subprogram calls outside library package elaboration code.
-Only calls to the subprograms specified as a rule parameter are considered.
+Only calls to the subprograms specified as a rule parameter are considered, renamings are not followed.

 The rule has an optional parameter for the ``+R`` option: